PyMoDAQ/PyMoDAQ/docs/src/developer_folder/managers.rst

 Overview
 --------

+The ``ParameterManager`` serves as a layer on top of the Parameter and ParameterTree helping classes to handle changes in the settings and providing a unique interface for all modules in PyMoDAQ dealing with Parameters.
 The Parameter Manager is built on top of `pyqtgraph's Parameter system <https://pyqtgraph.readthedocs.io/en/latest/parametertree/index.html>`_, extending it with additional functionality for application settings management.
-It provides a complete UI widget that combines pyqtgraph's ParameterTree with a toolbar for common operations like saving, loading, and searching.
+It provides a complete UI widget that combines pyqtgraph's ParameterTree with a toolbar (inherited from the ``ActionManager``) for common operations like saving, loading, and searching.
 If you're not familiar with pyqtgraph Parameters, please first read the `pyqtgraph Parameter documentation <https://pyqtgraph.readthedocs.io/en/latest/parametertree/index.html>`_ to understand the underlying system.

-To find an example of the different parameter types, look at the parameter_ex.py in the examples folder.
+To find an example of the different parameter types available in PyMoDAQ, look at the ``parameter_ex.py`` in the examples folder.

 Key Additional Features
 ~~~~~~~~~~~~~~~~~~~~~~~